 Opportunities to listen to and meet with a range of guest speakers, including partners from global law firms.

 New exciting scholarship offerings for our LLM programme for entry 2015: The Yeoh Tiong Lay Scholarship Programme, The Bosco Tso and Emily Ng Scholarship Programme and the Nigerian Law Scholars Fund.
+Please note that the new Norman Spink Scholarship Fund has recently been announced for 2015 entry.
 For more information, please see our Law Scholarship information page.

 For UK/EU applicants, please note our King's Master's Support Scheme 2015-16 (deadline for application 29 May 2015), exclusively aimed at widening access to PG study, where up to 273 new awards of £10,000 will be available to students looking to pursue master’s study in 2015.
 For more information on this scheme and other available King's PGT funding, please visit our funding webpages.